MadJiGit/ColorMatch/README.md

-# ColorMatch
+# Color Lab 255

 An educational iOS game designed to help children learn RGB color composition through interactive gameplay.

 ## About

-ColorMatch is an engaging educational app that teaches children how colors are created using RGB (Red, Green, Blue) values.
+Color Lab 255 is an engaging educational app that teaches children how colors are created using RGB (Red, Green, Blue) values.
 Players adjust RGB sliders to match a target color, learning color theory while having fun.

 ## Features